ankddev/zapret-discord-youtube/README.md

 * Find `* SUMMARY` line in the end
 * There you will find arguments to winws, for example `winws --wf-l3=ipv4 --wf-tcp=80 --dpi-desync=split2 --dpi-desync-split-http-req=host`
 * Also working strategies marked with `!!!!!
 AVAILABLE !!!!!`
-* Crete file `custom.bat` (or anything else) and fill it using other pre-configs as example
+* Create file `custom.bat` (or anything else) and fill it using other pre-configs as example
 * Run `custom.bat`

 ## File winws.exe not found